Skip to content

 No, neither of them are strictly required to use.
 Any supported project manager is enough, or even none for custom or vitualenv configurations.

-For development of the project and running tests, Rye and Uv are required.
+For development of the project and running tests, Uv is required.

 [tool.pyproject-local-kernel]